common-workflow-language/cwlprov/prov.md

     entity(data:53870991af88a6d678cbeed3255bb65993c52925, [prov:type='wfprov:Artifact', prov:value="Hei7"])

 Small values (typically those provided on the command line may be present as `prov:value`.
-The corresponding `data/` file within the Research Object has a content-addressable filename based on the checksum; but it is also possible to look up this independent from the corresponding `metadata/manifest.json` aggregation:
+The corresponding `data/` file within the Research Object has a content-addressable filename based on the checksum; CWLProv consumers SHOULD look up this from the corresponding `metadata/manifest.json` aggregation:

 ```jsonld
     "aggregates": [